TMD Health

 Absence of Accountability

 In medicine, most patients have infrequent follow-up with no reinforcement between visits.
 Continuous engagement and frequent contact points promote durable engagement.
-Weekly messages and calls, monthly program adjustments, quarterly reassessments are all contact points that activate engagement.
+Weekly messages and calls, monthly program adjustments, quarterly reassessments are all contact points that maintain engagement.

 Programs Not Designed for Real Life

-In medicine, lifestyle advice is often idealized rather than practical.
+In medicine, advice is often idealized rather than practical.
 What may be physiologically optimal may be unrealistic.
 Programs built around real-world constraints that prioritize sustainability and adapt with progress show more success.

 With time scarcity, career demands, and family obligations, many people abandon programs because they appear too time intensive.
 The typical fitness industry model demands 7-10 hours per week.
 Research consistently shows adherence drops sharply when exercise exceeds ~5 hours/week in previously sedentary adults.